mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 #### 2. Configure the compiler options file

-The VASP software is distributed with multiple example compiler options file in the sub-directory `arch/`.
+The VASP software is distributed with multiple example compiler options files.
+These are in the sub-directory `arch/`.
 For this example we will use the GNU compiler options file `makefile.include.gnu_omp`.
-We activate these options by copying file to the top-level VASP directory.
+To activate the chosen options, copy the options file into the top-level VASP directory.

 ```bash
 cp arch/makefile.include.gnu_omp makefile.include